BirdeeHub/ExampleKotlinPluginLoader/README.md

 PluginClassLoader doesnt load anything for itself.
 PluginLoader does it, and can revoke access when close() is called.

 If the plugin is loaded from pluginClassLoader, this means pluginLoader can completely prevent the plugin from loading classes.

-The system loader can access the api and exports all dependencies.

 The plugins can access the main program through the api object, such as any listeners and queries created as interfaces in the api.